mathemajician/AIQ/Readme.txt

 MC_AIXI.py Wrapper for Monte Carlo AIXI agent.
 Must have an executable call mc-aixi in this directory in order to run.
-C++ code for MC AIXI can be downloaded from the internet.
+C++ code for MC-AIXI can be downloaded from the internet.